 Who is eligible to become a Light Hill resident?

 Individuals who have a terminal diagnosis with a likely time frame of three or fewer months are eligible to become Light Hill residents.
 Disease symptoms must be able to be safely and adequately managed in our non-medical setting.
 The resident must be under a doctor’s care, must be accepting that death is a natural part of life.
 He or she must desire good symptom management aimed at promoting comfort, guided by the hospice philosophy.
-The resident must be no longer pursing curative treatments or hospitalization.
+The resident must no longer be pursuing curative treatments or hospitalization.

 What’s the cost?